This post is also available in: Persian

 - have adequate settlement funds for you and any dependents

-Semi-skilled workers are those with NOC skill level C and includes occupations in the food and beverage processing, hotel and lodging, manufacturing, long-haul trucking and the food service industry.
+Semi-skilled workers are those with NOC skill level C and include occupations in the food and beverage processing, hotel and lodging, manufacturing, long-haul trucking and the food service industry.

 In order to qualify for this program, you must: